alphasecio/replicate/README.md

 # replicate
 [Replicate](https://replicate.com) is a platform for hosting and running machine learning (ML) models with a cloud API, without having to manage your own infrastructure.
 Sign up for an account at Replicate and get an API token, which you'll need for this project.

-This repository showcases a simple Streamlit app for running the following open-source text, code, image, and music generation models on Replicate:
+This repository showcases a simple Streamlit app for running the following open-source text, code, image, audio, and music generation models on Replicate:
-* Text: Meta Llama 2 70B
+* Text: Meta Llama 3 70B Instruct
 * Text: Google Gemma 7B Instruct
 * Text: Mixtral 8x7B Instruct
-* Image: Stable Diffusion XL
+* Image: Stable Diffusion 3
 * Code: Meta Code Llama 70B Instruct
+* Audio: Suno AI Bark
 * Music: Meta MusicGen

 ![replicate-sdxl](./replicate-sdxl.png)